pywr/pywr/docs/source/err_perf.rst

 an new process) the models.
 It is *not* recommended to attempt to catch these exceptions, recover and continue with a simulation.

 The addition of the data checking and error handling is not zero cost in terms of runtime performance.
+Benchmarks on random test models and real world models have shown the cost is minimal in the context of an entire simulation.
-Since version 1.17 a new compile time option has been added, `--glpk-unsafe`, which uses GLPK without any data checks or error handling.
+However, since version 1.17 a new compile time option has been added, `--glpk-unsafe`, which uses GLPK without any data checks or error handling.
 This should be comparable with Pywr's default behaviour prior to version 1.17.

 Older versions